ripley57/CW_Tools/tools/git/git_config.md

 3) .git/config (in each repository)
 Values in this file trump those in /etc/gitconfig.

+Example: Change the email address, but just for the current repository: git config --local user.email bob@smith.com
+("--local" is actually the default, so it's not really needed here) To confirm the change: git config --local user.email bob@smith.com

 To see the current settings:
 `git config [--system|--global] --list`